-Note 30: Financial ratios of the accounts
+Note 29: Financial ratios of the accounts

-2008 Actual (\$'000) 2007 Actual (\$'000) (a) Debt servicing ratio: The percentage of the Council's total operating income the is used to service loan interest and principal repayments 2.49% nat 2.8% (b) General revenue ratio: The Council's dependence on general rate revenue as a percentage of total operating income 19.08% 22.64% (c) Revenue ratio: The Council's dependence on net rates and utility charge as a percentage of total operating income 31.81% es 37.95% (d) Working capital ratio: The ratio of unrestricted current assets available to meet current liabilities 2.24 : 1 1.77 : 1 (e) Borrowing ratio The total capital borrowing as a percentage of total operating revenue 19.71% 22.43% (f) Rate arrears ratio: The percentage of rates and charges receivable to net rate and charges revenue.
-The effectiveness of the Council's collection of rates and charges 6.34% 6.05%
+i or the your orland of a . et the join strate of same acco 2009 Actual 2008 Actual (\$'000) (\$'000) Debt servicing ratio: The percentage of the Council's total operating income that is used to service loan interest and principal repayments 7.28% 2.49% General revenue ratio: The Council's dependence on general rate revenue as a percentage of total operating income 17.44% 19.08% Revenue ratio: The Council's dependence on net rates and utility charges as a percentage of total operating income 28.70% 31.81% Working capital ratio: The ratio of unrestricted current assets available to meet current liabilities 1.90 : 1 2.24 : 1 Borrowing ratio The total capital borrowing as a percentage of total operating revenue 21.71% 19.71% Rate arrears ratio: The percentage of rates and charges receivable to net rate and charges revenue.
+The effectiveness of the Council's collection of rates and charges 7.37% 6.34%

-Management Certificate
+MURWEH SHIRE COUNCIL Management Certificate